-Natural England Response Matter Agreed with atmospheric pollution arising from the operation of the Proposed Development on the North York Moors SAC/SPA.
-A conclusion of no adverse effect on integrity can therefore be drawn.
-Southern North Sea SAC It is concluded that there will be no adverse effects on the integrity of the Southern North Sea SAC regarding disturbance in any functionally linked habitat either due to construction or operation of the Proposed Development.
-This included the potential effects of UXO detonations, whereby the requirements of conditions 23 of Schedules 10 and 11 of the DCO are appropriate to discharge requirements associated with UXO clearance.
-Rock Armour The potential impacts of installing rock armour protection at the exit of the replacement water outfall has been screened in for Appropriate Assessment in the Habitats Regulations Assessment Report (Document Ref.
-5.13 [REP6-004]) and demonstrates no Likely Significant Effect.
-HDD Collapse Natural England raised a concern regarding the potential for "HDD collapse" (i.e. bore failure) in its Written Representation [REP2-065].
+Natural England raised a concern regarding the potential for "HDD collapse" (i.e. bore failure) in their its Written Representation [REP2-065].
 The Habitats Regulations Assessment Report (Document Ref.
-5.13 [REP6-004]) has been updated to screen in HDD failure and drilling mud leakage for Appropriate Assessment and demonstrates no Likely Significant Effect.
-A requirement for mitigation for HDD failure and drilling mud leakage has been included in the Framework CEMP [REP5-013], Table 5A3: Surface Water, Water Resources and Flood Risk and Table 5A8: Marine Ecology].
+5.13, Rev 4) (Document Ref.
+5.13 [REPX6-0XX04]) (Document Ref.
+5.13, Rev 5) has been updated to screen in HDD failure and drilling mud leakage for Appropriate Assessment and demonstrates no Likely Significant Effectan.
+A requirement for d-mmitigation for borehole collapse HDD failure and drilling mud leakage has been included in the fFramework CEMP [REP5-0143], Table 5A3: Surface Water, Water Resources and Flood Risk and Table 5A8: Marine EcologyREF]reflect the inclusion of this assessment and include mitigation.
 Further information regarding how the HHD is planned has been included as part of the response to question GH 2.6 presented in Applicants' Response to the Examining Authority's Second Written Questions (REP6-121).
-An example of the contractor's method statement for pollution control has also been included as Appendix GH 2.6 [REP6-121].
-The Applicant proposes to update the CEMP and submit to the examination at Deadline 9 to include HDD contingency planning.
+An example of the contractor's drilling method statement for pollution control has also been included as Appendix GH 2.6 (Document 9.27[REP6-121]).